-Growing up in Soviet time you are constantly surrounded by military environment, environment of Soviet heroes.
-From the words of my mother and from many woman's of that time I learned that in the Soviet time to be married with a military man was a honor.
-My father had a long military career and my brother proved his manhood continuing in this way.
-In my artwork "Ohne Dich" (Fig. 5) I using a photo of my father during his Soviet military time.
-I covered up all that is not important for a soldier and leaved only the symbol of differences.
+My growing up was constantly surrounded by military environment, environment of Soviet heroes .
+From the words of my mother and many women at that time I learned that in the Soviet time to be married to a military man was an honour.
+My father had a long military career and my brother continued the way to prove his manhood.
+Witnessing the changes and the collapse of the Soviet Union my parents often told me about "the good old times" while sitting in the kitchen.
+In my artwork "Ohne Dich" (Fig. 5) I used a photograph of my father during his Soviet military service.
+I covered all that was not important for a soldier and left only symbols of difference.

-Lenin is the biggest recognized symbol from Soviet time.
-At this time it's comparable to a Soviet era and everything what have to do with it.
-For example you can see it in Ukraine how people attached the statue of Lenin to Russian and Soviet past.
-For me it is very interesting how people are dealing with the statue of Lenin.
-I start to collect all actions around the statue.
-I try to find the golden meaning to solve the problem of conservation of cultural property by giving to the statue an aesthetic value of figurine.
+Lenin is the biggest recognized symbol from the Soviet times.
+Now it is comparable to Soviet era and everything that had to do with it.
+For example you can see how people in Ukraine attached Russian and Soviet past to the statue of Lenin.
+For me it is very interesting how people deal with the statue of Lenin in different countries.
+Starting to collect and exam all kind of actions around statues I create a series of figuring.
+In my works I try to find the esthetical solution for conservation of cultural property.